Andry-Smirnov/Radioberry-2.x/SBC/rpi-4/device_driver/driver/README.md

 ### Step 1

-`CL025` FPGA Radioberry users:

-Copy the gateware radioberry.rbf into the folder /lib/firmware
+- `CL025` FPGA Radioberry users: copy the gateware `radioberry.rbf` into the folder `/lib/firmware`.

-`CL016` FPGA Radioberry users:

-Rename your `radioberry-10CL016.rbf` gateware to `radioberry.rbf`

-Copy the gateware `radioberry.rbf` into the folder `/lib/firmware`
+- `CL016` FPGA Radioberry users: rename your `radioberry-10CL016.rbf` gateware to `radioberry.rbf`, copy the gateware `radioberry.rbf` into the folder `/lib/firmware`

 Loading the device driver will also load the gateware (content of the `rbf` file) into the FPGA.